-Time to break the silence about TLR and rave about a breastfeeding position that can make a huge difference in your breastfeeding success.
+Time to rave about a breastfeeding position that can make a huge difference in your breastfeeding success.
 And, strangely, it’s the position that no one ever talks about!

 You can read all KINDS of articles about the Football Hold, the Side Laying Hold, the Cradle Hold, the Cross Cradle Hold, and the Cats Cradle Hold pretty much anywhere.
 (Okay, probably not the Cats Cradle Hold…)

 I can neither CONFIRM NOR DENY the existence of the Diva Breastfeeding Position.

 If someone were to share the details of this position, IF I tell you, it would have to be posted on some little website in the Great Nothingness of the Internet.

 Perhaps on a website we’ll just call….Schmighty Schmoms.
 (We can’t be too careful…)

 I have three daughters, all of whom I breastfed (not exclusively, but breastfed is breastfed, right?).
 Both my eldest (Lauren) and youngest (Isabella) were fairly easy breastfeeders.
 We would hit our stride around the fourth week, and sail smoothly until weaning around 10 months.

 For reasons unknown to me at the time (and I’ll share with you in a moment), nursing her was an uphill battle.
 Latching was awful.
 Within three days my nipples were bruised, cracked, and bleeding.

 Eventually my lactation consultant gave me some nipple therapy tips that helped me heal quickly enough to keep going.